Two vast armies stand

 You and friendly creatures within 30 feet of you that roll for initiative while hidden can add your Wisdom modifier to the initiative result.

 Starting at 3rd level, your connection to the wild battlefields you've mastered offers you some measure of control of them.
 You learn the spell mold earth, and can pick one additional cantrip from the Druid list that you know.

-Additionally, as an action, you can expend a Leadership Die to cast fog cloud or snare as a first level spells, and can pick one additional 1st level spell from the Druid spell list to cast this way.
+Additionally, you can expend one Leadership Die to cast fog cloud or snare as 1st level spells.
+The casting time of snare is one action when you cast it this way.
+You can pick one additional 1st level spell from the Druid spell list with a casting time of one action to cast this way.

 A Pack Leader's Pack

 Many Packleaders opt to pick animal friendship or speak with animals in order to establish animal allies to expand their pack, but just as many don't feel the need to be required to have an animal companion.

 Starting at 7th level, you and your allies can fade away behind natural shrouds.
 Whenever you cast a spell the results in you or an friendly creature becoming obscured (such as being within the radius of a fog cloud or behind earth moved by mold earth), the obscured creature can use their reaction to take the Hide Action with advantage.